Release date: May 24, 1941.

 Ironic you see Clark Gable dancing, when in reality he lacked the talent.
 And so, the recurring gag is then revealed.
 Clark Gable chases after her as she walks to a balcony, "Now listen, babe, I'm a man of few words, see?
 But I've been chasing you all night.
 How how about a little kiss baby?".

 He then turns as he is about to kiss the "woman" until it is revealed to be Groucho Marx in drags who remarks: "Well, fancy meetin' you here?".
 This is also an excellent piece of closure, as Gable ends up being tranced by a rude awakening.
 Most of you of course know the story that in the short's original print; the ending was extended.
 According to Sody Clampett, it originally ended with Gable, staying true to his womanising reputation, remarked (along the lines): "Awww, I want what a-comin' to me, and I'm-a gonna get it!", and kisses Groucho Marx anyway.
-However, legend has it that Clark Gbable heard about the gag, and was afraid it would ruin his womanising image in which he objected to the gag and requested to Warners to remove it.
+However, legend has it that Clark Gable heard about the gag, and was afraid it would ruin his womanising image to which he objected to the gag by requesting Warner Bros. to remove it.
 Thus, the scene was omitted in its reissue print.
-Whether the original print still survives we don't know for certain..though, it's always possible it exists out there.
+Whether the original print still survives we don't know for certain...though, it's always possible it exists out there.

 For a review which went on a lot longer than expected; I consider this to still be one of Tex's finest WB short he ever did, even though a few people might question that.
 I thought that this was one of the very few spot-gag shorts in which Tex actually managed to capture extremely well.
 A lot of the animation is very realistic and believable, and it all pays off with excellent gags and delivery.
 Of course, the short itself has aged as the references may be obscure to some viewers, but I hope the review will answer some questions for some readers.
 Certainly a lot of effort has been put to create this ambitious short for Warners, in terms of its artistic side as well as talent.
 The voice work is incredible, thanks to the genius behind it all: Kent Rogers.
 The short itself is very well paced for a spot-gag as unlike most of Tex's spot-gags; it lets the actual cartoon just play and it does not rely on fade-outs or dissolves, which I consider to be great filmmaking.
 Overall, this was a short full of entertainment, dares, as well as excellent payoffs.